andreas-mausch/docker-javacard/README.md

 One for ant, one for gradle and one for usb access.
 I have combined them into a single image.

+I am not an expert on JavaCards, so please treat all the information here with caution.
+Especially the *Make a JavaCard production ready* part.

 > # docker + javacard = why ?!
 >
 > Why you ask?
 Well I don't know either.